Data Reliability

 2. Discover Assets

-The Discover Assets page gives you an inventory of all connected datasets.
+The Discover Assets page gives you a view of the inventory of all connected datasets.
 Here you can:

 - Browse assets by data source (e.g., Snowflake).